Shopify vs Etsy: Which Is the Best for Modern Manufacturers?

 It can be especially stressful when you’re trying to find a platform to sell your homemade products.

-Luckily, for crafters, the options are essentially boiled down to one of two choices.
+Luckily, for scaling manufacturers, the options are essentially boiled down to one of two choices.

-Shopify vs Etsy: which one is the best for us humble makers?
+Shopify vs Etsy: which one is the best for us humble scaling manufacturers?

 This guide will give you a comparison of Etsy and Shopify, which platform is the best to sell from, and how you can optimize your business.